alefram/Alefram.github.io/_posts/Basic-inverse-kinematics-in-Mujoco.md

 the direction of the steepest descent during each iteraction [2].
 Also is commun to define this parameter by trial and error.

-Where $\alpha$, is the learning reate that determines the size of the step taken in the direction of the steepest descent during each iteration of the gradient descent method [2].
-It is common to define this parameter by trial and error

 ```latex
 goal_pose = y
 q = current joint angles